 level that exceeds this setting, the server uses its maximum

-You can monitor the effects of message compression using the X Plugin status variables described in Section 22.214.171.124, “Monitoring Connection Compression with X Plugin”.
+To monitor the effects of message compression, use the X Plugin status variables described in Monitoring Connection Compression for X Plugin.
 You can use these status variables to calculate the benefit of message compression with your current settings, and use that information to tune your settings.

 Compression is not applied to any messages that are sent before authentication succeeds.

 Compression is not applied to control flow messages such as